mwiens91/twitch-game-notify/README.md

 twitch-api-client-secret: "itqb0thqi5cek18ae6ekm7pbqvh63k"

 # Streamers: a list of streamer login names, and for each, which
-# games/game IDs to notify about
+# categories to notify about
 streamers:
   "shroud":
     include:
       - "Valorant" # notify me only when shroud plays Valorant "hasanabi":
     include:
-      - "*"        # notify me when Hasan plays any game
+      - "*"        # notify me when Hasan streams any category
     exclude:
       - "Just Chatting"    # except for when he's Just Chatting "loltyler1":
     include:
-      - "*"        # notify me when Tyler1 plays any game
+      - "*"        # notify me when Tyler1 streams any category
     exclude:
       - "21779"    # except for League of Legends
 ```

 Here you need to put in your authentication credentials, and specify
-what streamers you care about and what things they stream that you care
+what streamers you care about and what categories they stream that you care
 about (or don't care about).
-Note that you can specify games using
+Note that you can specify categories using
-either their name as they appear on Twitch or by their internal game
+either their names as they appear on Twitch or by their internal IDs—either is fine.
-IDs—either is fine.
+(Note that internal category IDs can be found by querying Twitch's API.)

 ### Setting up a configuration file